State of Survival : Build a Garrison to Withstand the Zombie Apocalypse

-An upgraded base guarantees you always have the best odds of fighting against zombies, as well as repelling any players that might be interested in your hard-earned resources.
+An upgraded base, which you learn about in our beginner’s guide, guarantees you always have the best odds of fighting against zombies, as well as repelling any players that might be interested in your hard-earned resources.
 This guide is intended to get you familiarized with the way your base works in SoS.
 If you’re a beginner to this game, this is definitely a must-read!

 The Heart of Your Base